 Plastic debris comes in many different types and sizes that we buy and use ourselves, including disposable water bottles, plastic grocery bags, fishing net, fishing line, plastic cups and lids, packaging, balloons, and straws.
 In the marine environment, these types of debris can harm wildlife when animals mistake plastic for food, or accidentally entangle themselves in plastic littering our shorelines or floating in the ocean.

 Plastic does not biodegrade.
 Instead, once discarded into the environment, it breaks up into smaller and smaller pieces the longer it is exposed to the sun; a process called photodegradation.
 Any plastic particle less than 5 mm in diameter is categorized as a microplastic.
 Although small, these plastic pieces can have huge effects on ocean health.

 Microfibers and Microbeads:

 Some microplastics can start small and end up in the ocean.
-Microbeads were used in products such as face scrubs and exfoliators; however, microbeads are being phased out under national law.
+Microbeads were used in products such as face scrubs and exfoliators; however, microbeads were being phased out under national law in 2015.

 Effects of Plastic

 Plastic poses a serious threat to our oceans and waterways.
 Birds, turtles, fish, and other marine life ingest the plastic pieces, mistaking them for fish eggs, plankton, jellyfish, or other food sources.
 Every year, hundreds of thousands of sea creatures, both large and small, die from complications relating to plastic debris – they may have a stomach full of plastic that they cannot digest, or they may become fatally entangled in debris.